Date Night in Waikiki: Best Restaurants and Sunset Spots for a Parents' Night Out

 What to Wear

-I always pack a portable charger in my bag for date nights because nothing ruins the vibe like a dead phone when you need to call an Uber home or check in with the babysitter.
+I always pack a portable charger in my bag for date nights because nothing ruins the vibe like a dead phone when you need to call an Uber home or check in with the sitter.

 Sunset Spots for Before or After Dinner